Zoho CRM vs HubSpot for Small Business 2026: Which One Actually Wins?

 Does Zoho CRM have a free plan?

-Zoho's free plan supports up to 3 users and covers basic leads, contacts, accounts, and deals.
-It's more limited than HubSpot's free tier in terms of polish and third-party integrations.
-Honestly, most small businesses will want at least the Standard plan ($14/user/month) pretty quickly to unlock the features that make Zoho worth choosing in the first place.
+Zoho's free plan goes up to 3 users and covers basic leads, contacts, accounts, and deals.
+It's more limited than HubSpot's free tier.
+Most teams will want at least Standard ($14/user/month) pretty quickly to unlock the stuff that makes Zoho worth choosing in the first place.

 What's the biggest hidden cost with HubSpot?

-The Starter-to-Professional jump.
-Going from $20/user/month to $100/user/month is HubSpot's biggest trap for small businesses, and you'll outgrow Starter faster than you expect — automation limits, reporting caps, and missing features will push you there within 6–12 months for most growing teams.
-Always model out your Professional-tier cost before committing to HubSpot.
-Run the math for your projected team size 18 months from now.
+The Starter-to-Professional cliff is brutal.
+You'll go from $20/user/month to $100/user/month, and you'll outgrow Starter faster than you expect — automation limits, reporting caps, missing features will push you there within a year for most growing teams.
+Do the math for your projected team size 18 months out before you commit.

 How long does it take to set up Zoho CRM vs HubSpot?

-HubSpot: 1–3 days for a basic setup with a small team.
-The onboarding guides are genuinely helpful and do a lot of the heavy lifting.
-Zoho CRM: more like 1–3 weeks for a properly configured setup, especially if you're customizing modules, building workflows, or connecting the Zoho ecosystem.
-If you're in a hurry, that timeline difference alone might make your decision for you.
+HubSpot: 1–3 days for basic setup with a small team.
+Their onboarding guides do most of the heavy lifting.
+Zoho CRM: more like 1–3 weeks for a properly dialed-in setup, especially if you're customizing modules or building workflows.
+If you're in a hurry, that difference alone might make your call.

 Can I migrate from HubSpot to Zoho CRM (or vice versa) easily?

-Migrating contacts, companies, and deals is manageable via CSV export/import or third-party migration tools like Trujay or Data2CRM.
-What's hard to migrate is your automation logic, email templates, and custom workflows — those all need to be rebuilt from scratch, which can take several days of focused work.
-Test thoroughly in a sandbox before you flip the switch on a live team.
+Contacts, companies, and deals move via CSV export/import or migration tools like Trujay or Data2CRM.
+The hard part is your automation logic, templates, and custom workflows — those need rebuilding from scratch.
+Test everything thoroughly in a sandbox before you flip the switch on a live team.